-Or consider the wonderful travel writer Jan Morris who lived 45 years in an “disunified” body before she had a sexual reassignment surgery.5
+Or consider the wonderful Welsh writer Jan Morris who lived 45 years in an “disunified” body before she had a sexual reassignment surgery.5

-Solnit is a storyteller, but rather than chronology she uses themes as her backbone, individuals like painter Yves Klein, explorer Cabeza de Vaca, as well as her own friendships, journeys and distilled memories of place interlock to form a narrative of getting lost.
-On Virginia Woolf:6
+Solnit is a storyteller, but rather than chronology she uses themes as her backbone.
+Individuals like painter Yves Klein and explorer Cabeza de Vaca, as well as her own friendships, journeys and distilled memories of place interlock to form a narrative of getting lost.